Loading...

 Graduates of a general MBA degree are ready for a wide range of careers.
 The most popular areas for graduates of a generalized degree include consulting, finance, investment banking, business development, and technology.

-However, a generalized MBA degree also offers the skills required for students to start their own businesses.
-Similarly, many people use a general MBA course to go into family business management.
+However, a generalized MBA degree also equips grads with the skills required to start a business.
+Similarly, some use a general MBA course to go into family business management.

 MBA International Business

-Are you interested in travelling or working abroad during your business career?
-Then you might consider an MBA program with a specialization in international business.
+Are you interested in traveling or working abroad during your business career?
+Then, you might consider an MBA with a specialization in International Business.

-This MBA program will follow the same curriculum as a general MBA course, but with a focus on global business, including international finance, economics, and cross-cultural management.
+This MBA program follows the same curriculum as a general MBA course but with a focus on global business, including international finance, economics, and cross-cultural management.

-According to the US News ranking, the MBA program at the University of South Carolina Moore is the best in the US for international business study.
-Other programs in the top five include Harvard Business School, Georgetown University McDonough, NYU Stern, and Florida International University.
+According to the US News & World Report ranking, the MBA program at the University of South Carolina Moore is the best in the US for an international business specialization.
+Other top-five programs include Georgetown University McDonough, Harvard Business School, University of Pennsylvania, Wharton, and Columbia Business School.

 An international business specialization can prepare you to enter an array of roles with multinational companies that operate around the world.